Manpages - Try_Tiny.3pm

 All functions are exported by default using Exporter.

-If you need to rename the try
+If you need to rename the try, catch or finally keyword consider

 using Sub::Import to get Sub::Exporter’s flexibility.